limbernie/limbernie.github.io/_posts/2019-06-22-querier-htb-walkthrough.md

 ![e2f6f709.png](/assets/images/posts/querier-htb-walkthrough/e2f6f709.png)
 </a>

 In other words, the operating system enabled "Log on as a service" in the local security policy and `mssql-svc` is service account as the name suggests.
-Makes sense...
+Makes sense.

 This gave me an idea to enumerate for weak services.
 Since I can use PowerShell, let's transfer [accesschk.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/accesschk) from SysInternals to the box.
 This nifty tool will aid us in the enumeration.
 I'll be looking for services where `NT AUTHORITY\SERVICE` group has write access.